marcprux/MemoZ/README.md

 ## Details:

-μmemo is a coarse-grained caching library that maintains a **single global cache** keyed by the **source code location** of calling code.
+μmemo is a coarse-grained caching library that maintains a **single global cache** keyed by the key path.
 As such, it *just works* for most cases, but care must be taken that:

  1. the target item is a `Hashable` value type
  2. the predicate keyPath is pure